Lucy Bullivant Biography

 In the early 1990s Lucy was Heinz Curator of Architectural Programmes, Royal Academy of Arts, London, before founding Lucy Bullivant & Associates, her consultancy business working with museums and galleries, publishers, academic and professional bodies on a wide range of projects of public value: exhibitions, strategy, publications, debates and symposia.

 As a groundbreaking non-fiction author, Lucy has for 30 years chronicled innovative creative practices in architecture and urban design and their shape-shifting contribution to society.
 Her book Masterplanning Futures (Routledge, 2012) won Book of the Year at the Urban Design Group Awards, 2014.
-This award-winning book is a global analysis of the ideals and processes of contemporary adaptive planning.
+This award-winning book is a global analysis of the ideals and processes of contemporary adaptive planning, and a second edition will be published in late 2020.

 A longstanding investigative journalist, Lucy has, in addition to her focus on liveable urbanism globally for her webzine Urbanista.org, contributed to the Cities and International Development sections of The Guardian, The Financial Times, and been interviewed twice by Forbes magazine; and by ADM (Milan) and Arkitekten (Sweden).
 She has given radio and video interviews to Channel 4, Monocle and other European and international tv and print media.
 Lucy is a widely respected and internationally read critic in the field of architecture and urban design, a contributor to Rocagallery.com, Architects’ Journal, Architectural Review and Domus, some of the world’s most authoritative international architectural magazines.
 She has also written for Al Manakh, published as a special edition of Volume monitoring new developments in the Gulf Region.